-Your child may look much younger, thinner, and, perhaps, frailer than other children the same age.
+Your child may look much younger, thinner, and, perhaps, more frail than other children the same age.

-Your child's doctor may tell you that your child's height and weight are in lower "percentiles," meaning that a significant number of children in the United States are taller and/or heavier than your child.
+Your child's doctor may tell you that your child's height and weight are lower that most children his or her age.

-Nutritional issues impact growth and development in children with congenital heart disease:
+Nutritional issues affect growth and development in children with congenital heart disease:

 Doctors, nurses, and nutritionists can help develop a plan to ensure that your child gets enough nutrition to meet his or her body's needs.
-Suggestions may include the following:
+Suggestions may include:

 High-calorie milk, formula, or breast milk.
-Special nutritional supplements may be added to formula or pumped breast milk to increase the number of calories in each ounce, thereby allowing your baby to drink less and still consume enough calories to grow.
+You may be able to add special nutritional supplements to formula or pumped breast milk to increase the number of calories in each ounce.
+These let your baby drink less but still get enough calories to grow.
 High-calorie drinks are also available to boost older children's nutrition.

 Supplemental tube feedings.
-Tube feedings can either supplement or take the place of regular feedings in a child that needs to take in more calories and nutrients in order to grow.
-Tube feedings are given through a small, flexible tube that passes through the nose, down the esophagus, and into the stomach.
-Infants may be allowed to drink what they can from a bottle, and then are fed the remainder through the feeding tube.
-Infants who are too tired to bottle-feed may receive their formula or breast milk through the feeding tube alone.
-Older children may receive tube feedings at night, and be allowed to eat what they like during the daytime.
+Tube feedings can either supplement or take the place of regular feedings in a child that needs to take in more calories and nutrients to grow.
+Your doctor may give tube feedings through a small, flexible tube that passes through the nose, down the esophagus, and into the stomach.
+In some cases where tube feedings may be a more chronic issue, the doctor may insert a tube directly into the stomach through the abdominal wall.
+Infants may be able to drink what they can from a bottle, and then are fed the remainder through the feeding tube.
+Infants who are too tired to bottle-feed may get their formula or breast milk through the feeding tube alone.
+Older children may need tube feedings at night, and eat what they want during the daytime.

 Children with congenital heart disease may fall behind in their development for several reasons, including:

-Inadequate nutrition does not meet the body's energy requirements, or allow for proper growth and development of muscles, bones, and brain and nerve cells.
+Inadequate nutrition doesn't meet the body's energy requirements, or allow for proper growth and development of muscles, bones, and brain and nerve cells.

-Inadequate nutrition does not meet the body's energy requirements, causing children to tire quickly or not be able to physically keep up with others their same age.
+Inadequate nutrition doesn't meet the body's energy requirements.
+This causes children to tire quickly or not be able to keep up physically with others their same age.

-Illness and frequent, or prolonged, hospitalizations may prevent the child from receiving stimuli that help with development, such as being played with, talked to, held, or touched.
+Illness and frequent, or prolonged, hospitalizations may prevent the child from getting enough stimuli that help with development.
+This includes being played with, talked to, held, or touched.

-Parents of children with congenital heart disease can play an active role in promoting the development of their child, at home or in the hospital.
-Doctors, nurses, physical therapists, and other health care team members will provide appropriate guidelines that are tailored for each child.
-Some ways that parents can encourage the development of their children may include the following:
+Parents of children with congenital heart disease can play help promote their child's development.
+Doctors, nurses, physical therapists, and other healthcare team members will provide guidelines that are tailored for each child.
+Some ways that parents can encourage the development of their children include: